krwenholz/krwenholz.github.io/content/manager_readme.md

 ### When can you give me feedback and how should you deliver it?

 Any time.
 I'm happy to take feedback in the middle of a meeting if it's delivered with good intentions and grace.
-If yo want a private chat, put time on my calendar or just ask me!
+If you want a private chat, put time on my calendar or just ask me!

 ## Ownership